Iron-E/clinvoice-server/README.md

 <!-- cargo-rdme start -->

-`winvoice-server` is WIP backend for Winvoice libraries.
+`winvoice-server` is backend for Winvoice libraries.
 It aims to allow any number of different frontends, such as [winvoice-cli](https://github.com/Iron-E/winvoice-cli) or [winvoice-gui](https://github.com/Iron-E/winvoice-gui), to communicate with it without having to be written in Rust or re-implement common procedures.